johnclarkhon/PA4-Data-Wrangling-and-Data-Visualization/README.md

 ## Requirements before doing the project:
 1. Install the latest version of Python
 2. Get Anaconda Navigator installed
-3. Make sure to have Pandas library using "pip list" in cmd-administrator to check all the installed libraries, if not type "pip install numpy" to install it
+3. Make sure to have Pandas library using "pip list" in cmd-administrator to check all the installed libraries, if not type "pip install pandas" to install it